What is the 80% pledge?

 Sanford 49th & Oxbow Family Medicine Clinic

-What can your clinic or hospital do to reach 80% by 2018?
+What can your clinic or hospital do to reach 80% in Every Community?

 Steps to Increase Colorectal Cancer Screening Rates